young-sudo/MAssemble/README.md

 ## Assembler

 Performs de novo assembly of high-throughput sequencing reads into longer contiguous sequences (contigs), reconstructing the genome without requiring a reference.

+### Method

+The assembler uses a **hashmap-based k-mer approach** for de novo sequence assembly.
+The main ideas and steps are:

+#### Core Concept
+- Uses a **Python dictionary (hashmap)** to quickly check k-mer membership.
+- Stores k-mer counts for all reads.
+- Consumes more memory than a Bloom filter but preserves exact counts and avoids false positives.

+#### Pre-processing
+- Count all k-mers (k=17) across reads and store them in the dictionary.
+- Filter out rare k-mers (counts ≤ 2).
+- Select a set of **seeds**: the three most frequent k-mers ("solid k-mers").

+#### Greedy Assembly Algorithm
+- Extend each seed **in both directions** (forward and backward).
+- Generate the next/previous k-mer based on the alphabet (A, C, T, G).
+- Check if this k-mer exists in the counts.
+- Extend the seed by adding the nucleotide from the **most frequent k-mer** among valid options.
+- Reduce the k-mer count (e.g., divide by 2) to avoid cycles.
+- After extension, check that the contig:
+  - Has not been discovered previously.
+  - Has length > 300 bp.
+- Stop extending a seed when no further valid k-mers are found in the counts.

+This greedy, count-based approach allows building contigs efficiently while avoiding repetitive loops and ensuring that only significant k-mers contribute to assembly.

 Usage
 >`./assembly input_reads.fasta output_contigs.fasta`